 Pleurolidia juliae Burn, 1966

-This species is a slender, dark brown aeolid with a white medial stripe
+species is a slender, dark brown aeolid flecked with cream

 Natural history: Pleurolidia juliae

 is a moderately rare species that is a specialized feeder on hydroids of the genus Solanderia.
 It lives on its host